 You Are Experiencing Frequent Headaches

 A headache here or there usually isn’t anything to get concerned about.
-However, if you seem to be getting them all the time, they can affect your job and other important things in your life.
-Many chronic headaches are the result of tension in the back, neck or head.
-A massage therapist Chicago residents trust can help you find relief from your headaches so that you can live a normal life again.
+However, if you seem to be getting them all the time, they can affect your job and other essential things in your life.
+Many chronic headaches are the result of tension in the back, neck, or head.
+A massage therapist, Chicago’s residents’ trust can help you find relief from your headaches so that you can live a healthy life again.

 As you can see, there are so many benefits you can gain from getting a professional massage.
 Below, you will find five common myths associated with getting massages and why these aren’t true!

 Myth #2.
 Every Massage is the Same.
 This could not be more wrong!
-A Chicago, IL massage therapist from Taylor Rehabilitation and Wellness Center is trained in many different types of massages and each type of massage is uniquely designed to combat certain ailments.
-For examples, many massages you might get at your local spa are designed to help reduce stress and promote a relaxing environment.
-On the other hand, massages used in physical therapy can help patients with their injuries and help heal them so they are more mobile and flexible.
+A Chicago, IL massage therapist from Taylor Rehabilitation and Wellness Center is trained in many different types of massages, and each type of massage is uniquely designed to combat certain ailments.
+For example, many massages you might get at your local spa are designed to help reduce stress and promote a relaxing environment.
+On the other hand, massages used in physical therapy can help patients with their injuries and help heal them, so they are more mobile and flexible.

 Myth #5.
-Massages Will Rid Your Body of Cellulite.
+Massages Will Rid of Your Body of Cellulite.
 Unfortunately, those stubborn lumps and bumps are not something that a massage can get rid of.
 While massages increase blood flow and can make the skin appear plumper—thus temporarily making cellulite appear to improve—a massage cannot get rid of cellulite.
-This is likely the cause of your genes and you can improve it through workouts.
+This is likely the cause of your genes, and you can adjust it through workouts or body contouring.